Follow Us

 • There are two competition divisions: Junior Division (middle school) and Senior Division (high school).

-• The competition will be held on 4/5/25, 9:00 - noon, at Clackamas Community College in Gregory Forum.
+• The competition will be held on 4/11/26, 9:00 - noon, at Clackamas Community College in Gregory Forum.

-• Application to participate open 2/1/2025 through 3/14/2025.
+• Application to participate open 2/15/2026 through 3/22/2026.

 • Music should be performed with piano accompaniment, arranged by you.
 You may also decide to perform one of the many flute alone solos in our repertoire.

-• You will have a ten minute performance time.
+• You will have a ten minute performance time

 • Performers are expected to dress appropriately for the event - look nice, not casual.
+Introduce yourself and the name of the piece and composer.

 • Prize details and application procedures below.

-• If you need to cancel your participation please, if possible, let us know no later than March 21st.
+• If you need to cancel your participation please, if possible, let us know no later than March 29th.

 • Those with questions should contact Emily Stanek - emstanekflute@gmail.com.